Entanglement monotone: Definition

 Some authors also add the condition that $\mu(\varrho)=1$ over the maximally entangled state $\varrho$.
 If the nonnegative function only satisfies condition 2 of the above, then it is called an entanglement monotone.

+Various entanglement monotones exist for bipartite systems as well as for multipartite systems.
+Common entanglement monotones are the entropy of entanglement, concurrence, negativity, squashed entanglement, entanglement of formation and tangle.